 A Children’s Book Review by Sara Masarik – On the Edge of the Dark Sea of Darkness

 Getting into the early pages is more than a bit disorienting.
-Like Middle Earth, we have humans and other creatures cohabiting in a war torn land.
+Like Middle Earth, we have humans and other creatures cohabiting in a war-torn land.
 Unlike Middle Earth, the names are goofy and seem like a long series of smart jokes.
-It was enormously helpful for me to know that Mr. Peterson intended this to be the “vastness of Lord of the Rings” with the “whimsey of the Princess Bride”.
-I tend to prefer more serious character sketches but once I allowed myself to get into the style, I found that it actually works really well.
+It was enormously helpful for me to know that Mr. Peterson intended this to be the “vastness of Lord of the Rings” with the “whimsy of The Princess Bride“.
+I tend to prefer more serious character sketches, but once I allowed myself to get into the style, I found that it actually works really well.

 “Oh, yes, the people of Skree were quite free, as long as they were in their homes by midnight.
 And as long as they bore no weapons, and they didn’t complain when their fellow Skreeans were occasionally taken away across the sea, never to be seen again.
 But other than the cruel Fangs and the constant threat of death and torture, there wasn’t much to fear in Skree.”

 It is clear from the introduction that we have an oppressed people who are living a shadow of real life.
 We know right away that this is a story about good versus evil, and that the characters we are about to fall in love with are suffering.